Two-pass extraction

 Click Run Scan.
 1,000 pages takes about 5 minutes.
 Findings appear as the scan completes; sort by severity, drill into evidence, dismiss false positives, or send to Jira with one click.

-No. The Confluence integration is read-only (we use Atlassian's read-content scope), and the recommended AWS IAM policy is Describe / List / Get only.
-The single exception: if you click "Send to Jira" on a finding, RunbookGuard creates one Jira ticket using the scope you authorized.
+No. The Confluence integration is read-only (we use Atlassian's read-content scope).
+The AWS role uses a custom least-privilege policy with 17 explicit read actions across 9 services — NOT the AWS-managed ReadOnlyAccess policy, which is too broad.
+The single write exception: if you click "Send to Jira" on a finding, RunbookGuard creates one Jira ticket using the scope you authorized.
+See /security for the full policy.

 Pennies per scan, in practice.
 RunbookGuard makes read-only Describe / List API calls — no data transfer beyond inventory metadata.
 A typical 12-resource-type scan against a mid-size account is well under $0.01.